|Nation||United States of America (USA)|

 7. Meteorological Station (MET)

-The Phoenix mission was a landing mission to Mars, the first under NASA’s new Mars Scout Program to send a series of small, low-cost, low complexity and higher frequency robotic missions to Mars.
-(The second and last mission in the series was MAVEN launched in 2TEGA013.
+The Phoenix Mars lander was the first under NASA’s new Mars Scout Program to send a series of small, low-cost, low complexity and higher frequency robotic missions to Mars.
+(The second and last mission in the series was MAVEN launched in 2013.
 Mars missions were then folded into the Discovery Program where they would compete with missions to other planetary destinations.)

 More broadly, the lander was designed to determine whether life ever existed on Mars, characterize the climate and geology of the Red Planet, and to help prepare for future human exploration of its surface.

+Phoenix was launched from Cape Canaveral, Florida, at 09:26:34 UT Aug.
+4, 2007.
 After two burns of the Delta’s second stage, the PAM-D upper stage (with a Star 48 motor) fired at 10:44 UT Aug.
-4, 2007, to send the Phoenix lander toward Mars.
+4, to send the spacecraft toward Mars.
 It conducted course corrections Aug.
 10 and Oct.
 30, 2007, and April 10 and May 17, 2008, the latter two directing it toward the northern polar region of Mars.

 Phoenix entered the Martian atmosphere at nearly 13,000 miles per hour (21,000 kilometers per hour) May 25, 2008, and touched down safely on the surface at 23:38:38 UT in the Green Valley of Vastitas Borealis.

-It was the first successful landing of a stationary soft-lander on Mars since Viking 2, 32 years before.
+It was the first successful landing of a stationary soft-lander on Mars since Viking 2 about 32 years earlier.

 During its descent, MRO’s HiRISE camera clearly photographed Phoenix suspended from its parachute, the first time one spacecraft photographed another during a planetary landing.